integrations-Polygon/Supernets-Edge-Tutorials/Supernets_v1.3_setup.md

 ```

 ## 7. Fund validators on Rootchain
 in order for validators to be able to send transactions to Ethereum, they need to be funded in order to be able to cover gas cost.
-This command is for testing purposes only.
-First we assign the shell variables for validator addresses.

 **Note**: 0.1ETH of native rootchain tokens will be transferred from the deployer's address to each of the validators.
 In case you wish to edit the funding amounts, refer the `--amounts` flag
 ```